premAI-io/premsql/docs/README.md

 ## Prem text2sql

 Welcome to the text2sql documentation.
 This library offers modular tools and components designed to help developers create more efficient and reliable text-to-SQL models and engines.
 Please note: This library is in its early stages.
-We are actively developing additional features, which will be released soon.
+Currently we support evaluation.
+We are actively developing the other mentioned features, which we will roll out soon.

 ### High-level architecture